 for Mung Dal

-- 2 tablespoons oil, extra virgin olive oil or coconut oil
+- 2 tablespoons olive oil or neutral cooking oil

-- 2 carrots, peeled and finely chopped, 1 cup
+- 2 whole medium carrots peeled and finely chopped, 1 cup

 - 1 teaspoon grated fresh ginger root